-\textbf{Metric learning} aims at designing task-specific distance metrics for establishing similarity or dissimilarity between objects; in long-tailed learning, metric learning based methods seek to explore distance-based losses to learn a more discriminative feature space.
-One example is LMLE~\cite{huang2016learning}, which introduced a quintuplet loss to learn representations that maintain both inter-cluster and inter-class margins.
-Moreover, range loss~\cite{zhang2017range} innovated representation learning by using the overall distances among all sample pairs within one mini-batch.
-In other words, the range loss uses statistics over the whole batch, rather than instance level, and thus alleviates the bias of data number imbalance overall classes.
-More specifically, range loss enlarges the inter-class distance by maximizing the distances of any two class centers within mini-batch, and reduces the intra-class variation by minimizing the largest distances between intra-class samples.
-In this way, the range loss obtains features with better discriminative abilities and less imbalanced bias.
+{Rather than sampling triplets or quintuplets, range loss~\cite{zhang2017range} innovated representation learning by using the overall distances among all sample pairs within one mini-batch.
+In other words, the range loss uses statistics over the whole batch and thus alleviates the bias of data number imbalance over classes.
+Specifically, range loss enlarges the inter-class distance by maximizing the distances of any two class centers within the mini-batch, and reduces the intra-class variation by minimizing the largest distances between intra-class samples.
+In this way, the range loss obtains features with better discriminative abilities and less imbalanced bias.}

-Class rectification loss (CRL)~\cite{dong2017class} seeks to enhance tail-class sample representations to have a larger degree of intra-class compactness and inter-class distances.
-To this end, CRL constructs massive hard-pair triplets for tail classes and applies a class rectification loss (similar to the triplet loss~\cite{hermans2017defense}) as a class-balanced constraint.
-In this way, the learned model overcomes the negative influence of class imbalance on representation learning.

-Recent studies also explored contrastive learning for long-tailed problems.
-KCL~\cite{kang2021exploring} proposed a $k$-positive contrastive loss to learn a balanced feature space, which helps to alleviate class imbalance and improve model generalization.
+{Recent studies also explored contrastive learning for long-tailed problems.
+KCL~\cite{kang2021exploring} proposed a $k$-positive contrastive loss to learn a balanced feature space, which helps to alleviate the class imbalance and improve model generalization.
+Parametric contrastive learning (PaCo)~\cite{cui2021parametric} further innovated supervised contrastive learning by adding a set of parametric learnable class centers, which plays the same role as a classifier if regarding the class centers as the classifier weights.
 Following that, Hybrid~\cite{wang2021contrastive} introduced a prototypical contrastive learning strategy to enhance long-tailed learning.
-Parametric contrastive learning (PaCo)~\cite{cui2021parametric} further innovated supervised contrastive learning by adding a set of parametric learnable class centers, which play the same role as a classifier if regarding the class centers as the classifier weights.
-DRO-LT~\cite{samuel2021distributional} extended the prototypical contrastive learning with distribution robust optimization~\cite{goh2010distributionally}, which makes the learned model more robust to data distribution shift.
+DRO-LT~\cite{samuel2021distributional} extended the prototypical contrastive learning with distribution robust optimization~\cite{goh2010distributionally}, which makes the learned model more robust to distribution shift.}